Skip to Content

 Using this chicken for meal prep is a great way to get ahead of meals throughout the week!

-Add this shredded chicken to some white or brown rice, with a little extra salsa, guacamole, and black beans for a tasty taco bowl!
-(If you’re low-carb, just replace the rice with cauliflower rice!)
+Add this shredded chicken to some white or brown rice with extra salsa, guacamole, and black beans for a tasty taco bowl!

-Most store-bought taco seasonings are perfectly fine, but if you prefer to have control over the ingredients (whether it be to monitor levels of spice, or avoid certain allergies,) it’s super simple to make your own taco seasoning at home!
+Most store-bought taco seasonings are perfectly fine, but if you prefer to have control over the ingredients (whether it be to monitor levels of spice or avoid certain allergies,) it’s super simple to make your taco seasoning at home!

 My favorite blend is 1 tbsp of chili powder, 1 tsp of cumin, garlic powder, onion powder, and paprika, ½ tsp of oregano, black pepper, and red pepper flakes.